Board President | Chair (Interim)

 Anna Volerman, MD

 Anna Volerman, MD is an Assistant Professor of Medicine and Pediatrics at University of Chicago Medicine.
 She is a primary care physician for both children and adults, as well as an advocate for children and families in both the clinic and community settings.
 She received her Bachelors degree from Northwestern University and graduated summa cum laude from Boston University School of Medicine.
 She completed her Internal Medicine / Pediatrics residency training at Brigham and Women’s Hospital / Boston Children’s Hospital.
 Since joining University of Chicago, she has developed and led innovative programs in clinical and community settings to improve health care delivery and optimize care.
 Her work focuses on reducing health disparities for children, including in asthma and obesity, with a focus on examining and improving systems of care in collaboration with academic and community partners.
+In addition to her work at the University of Chicago Medicine, Anna is the new Co-Chair of the Data Sharing Committee of the Illinois Asthma Partnership.

 Felicia Fuller, DrPH